Jannis Rabold

-Jannis Rabold (born 27 March 2001) is a German footballer who plays as a right-back for Schweinfurt 05.
+Jannis Rabold (born 27 March 2001) is a German footballer who plays as a right-back for FC Nöttingen.

 Career

 Rabold made his professional debut for Karlsruher SC in the 2.
 Bundesliga on 17 December 2020, coming on as a substitute in the 89th minute for Marco Thiede against Erzgebirge Aue.
 The away match finished as a 1–4 loss for Karlsruhe.